 This product is an aqueous suspension of inactivated cultures of Campylobacter fetus and Campylobacter jejuni containing aluminum hydroxide as an adjuvant.
 These bacteria are a major cause of ovine abortion.
 In unvaccinated flocks, the abortion rate may reach 70% of the ewes.

 Directions For Use

-DOSAGE & ADMINISTRATION: Inject 5 mL subcutaneously in the fold of the skin behind the axillary space, shortly before breeding.
+DOSAGE & ADMINISTRATION: Inject 5.0 ml subcutaneously in the fold of the skin behind the axillary space, shortly before breeding.
 Repeat in 60 to 90 days.
-The duration of immunity is unknown.
 Historically, annual vaccination is recommended.
 Contact veterinarian for advice.